 Culturally, the war of ideas between creationism and evolution, between the ichthys and the Darwin fish, rages on, just as it did in Victorian England.
 Some still refuse the idea of man as an evolutionary descendant of apes, while others have found a way to make our modern understanding of science stand side by side with faith in a creator god or gods.

-Explore the links on the next page to learn even more about evolution and natural selection, as well as creationism and intelligent design.
+Explore the links below to learn even more about evolution and natural selection, as well as creationism and intelligent design.